haywirecoder/homebridge-flobymoen/README.md

 # Homebridge Plugin Flo by Moen (Beta)
 An Homebridge plugin to integrate the Flo by Moen 3 water system with HomeKit.
 This plugin manages the Flo smart water kit monitoring and control devices via the Flo unofficial cloud API.
-This module leverage work done by aioflo Python3 library https://github.com/bachya/aioflo development team.
+Thanks to the aioflo Python3 library https://github.com/bachya/aioflo development team, this module uses logic gain from reviewing those libraries.

 ## Limitation:
 * This module works with Smart Water Shutoff and Water sensors only.
 It does not support the recently release Flo Smart Water Faucets.